JORGE'S Beef Steak with Seasonal Baby Veg & a drizzle of JORGE Garlic Olive Oil

 Method:

-2. Pan-roast the duck: Heat the olive oil and butter in a large skillet over medium-high heat.
-Add the duck breast, skin side down, and cook for 5-7 minutes, or until crispy.
+2. Sear the Steak: Heat the olive oil and butter in a large skillet over medium-high heat.
+Add the Steak, and cook for 3-4 minutes, or until nicely seared.
 Flip and cook for 3-4 minutes more, or until medium-rare.
 Remove from the skillet and rest for 5 minutes.

 3. Roast the vegetables: Toss the baby vegetables with olive oil, salt, and pepper.
 Roast in a preheated oven at 400°F (200°C) for 10-12 minutes, or until tender-crisp.

-6. Serve: Slice the duck breast and arrange on a plate with the roasted vegetables and plum halves.
-Drizzle with the plum balsamic sauce.
+4. Serve: Slice the Steak and arrange on a plate with the roasted vegetables.

 Tips from Jorge